OpenAI and the Linux Foundation have announced the creation of the Agentic AI Foundation, aligning with Canadian values and interests.

 • New foundation: AAIF is established under the Linux Foundation as a neutral home for agent standards and projects.

-• Founding donations: OpenAI donates AGENTS.md (a lightweight spec for “README-for-agents”), Anthropic donates MCP (a protocol for connecting models/agents to tools and data) and Block donates goose (an extensible agent framework).
+• Founding donations: OpenAI is donating AGENTS.md (a lightweight spec for “README-for-agents”), Anthropic is contributing MCP (a protocol for connecting models/agents to tools and data), and Block is providing goose (an extensible agent framework).

-• Ecosystem support: Major cloud and enterprise contributors (Google, Microsoft, AWS, Bloomberg, Cloudflare) sign on at launch.
+• Ecosystem support: Major cloud and enterprise contributors (Google, Microsoft, AWS, Bloomberg, Cloudflare) have signed on at launch.

 The projects

-• AGENTS.md (OpenAI): A simple, open Markdown file convention—placed in a repo (or user scope)—that tells coding agents how to build, test, lint and follow project rules; think “README for agents.”
+• AGENTS.md (OpenAI): A straightforward, open Markdown file convention—placed in a repository (or user scope)—that instructs coding agents on how to build, test, lint, and follow project rules; think of it as a “README for agents.”

-• Model Context Protocol / MCP (Anthropic): An open protocol that lets agents securely connect to external tools, data sources and environments—key for “plan → tool-use → act” loops.
-Now governed under AAIF.
+• Model Context Protocol / MCP (Anthropic): An open protocol that allows agents to securely connect to external tools, data sources, and environments—key for “plan → tool-use → act” loops.
+Now overseen by AAIF.

-• goose (Block): An open-source agent framework intended to plug into shared building blocks like MCP and AGENTS.md.
+• goose (Block): An open-source agent framework designed to integrate with shared building blocks like MCP and AGENTS.md.

 What this means for builders

-AAIF’s baseline lets you wire agents into your existing stack with less bespoke glue: create tasks in Asana, reference runbooks in Notion, map systems in Miro, and ground responses with enterprise search via Glean—while adhering to open standards (AGENTS.md + MCP).
+AAIF’s baseline allows you to integrate agents into your existing setup with less custom work: create tasks in Asana, reference runbooks in Notion, map systems in Miro, and base responses on enterprise search through Glean—while adhering to open standards (AGENTS.md + MCP).

-OpenAI, Anthropic and Block launched the Agentic AI Foundation (AAIF) under the Linux Foundation to standardise agentic AI.
-Founding donations include AGENTS.md (OpenAI), MCP (Anthropic) and goose (Block), with support from Google, Microsoft, AWS, Bloomberg and Cloudflare to drive open, interoperable agent ecosystems.
+OpenAI, Anthropic, and Block launched the Agentic AI Foundation (AAIF) under the Linux Foundation to standardize agentic AI.
+Founding donations include AGENTS.md (OpenAI), MCP (Anthropic), and goose (Block), with support from Google, Microsoft, AWS, Bloomberg, and Cloudflare, promoting open, interoperable agent ecosystems.

 FAQs